flack/openpsa-installer/README.md

 OpenPSA Installer
 =================

-Custom Composer installer for [OpenPSA](http://openpsa2.org)/[MidCOM](http://midgard-project.org/midcom/) packages.
+Custom [Composer](http://getcomposer.org) installer for [OpenPSA](http://openpsa2.org)/[MidCOM](http://midgard-project.org/midcom/) packages.

-Due to the logic of Composer, this basically consists of two parts, a custom installer, that is to say, an implementation of Composer\Installer\InstallerInterface which is used for packages installed in the vendor directory, and static functions that are run from script hooks in the root package.
+Due to the logic of Composer, this basically consists of two parts, a custom installer, that is to say, an implementation of ``Composer\Installer\InstallerInterface`` which is used for packages installed in the ``vendor`` directory, and static functions that are run from script hooks in the root package.

-What the installer will to is link all the schema files to the central Midgard 2 schema dir, and all the static directories (both from themes and from components' static folders) to midcom-static, so that they are accessible via the web server.
+What the installer will to is link all the schema files to the central Midgard 2 schema dir, and all the static directories (both from themes and from components' static folders) to ``midcom-static``, so that they are accessible via the web server.